 Don’t Forget The Pond.
 Despite the fact that the fish are sleeping on the ground under the water, you still need to shop for a good pump at Living Water Aeration.
 You need to keep the pond clean and clear of waste, so as cold as it is outside, you need to protect the wildlife.

 Freezing & Thawing.
 Plants freeze in the cold, but the occasional less-than-cold day can be damaging, too, because the ground and plants then thaw, leaving you with damaged plants.
-Cover them with mulch for at least three inches on the ground, and use netting over the top of the mulch to protect from the wind.
-You can’t save a frost damaged plant, so it’s better to prevent the damage in the first place.
+Cover them with mulch for at least three inches on the ground, and use netting over the top of the mulch to protect them from the wind.
+You can’t save a frost-damaged plant, so it’s better to prevent the damage in the first place.

 No Salt.
 It may be really tempting to sprinkle salt over the drive and walkways, but try not to.
-Using wood ashes can prevent the damage to plants so that you can still prevent trips while keeping your garden plants as healthy as possible in the cold.
+Using wood ashes can prevent damage to plants so that you can still prevent trips while keeping your garden plants as healthy as possible in the cold.
 You can even use wood chippings and sawdust if it’s easier.
 Salt damages plants and soil by soaking up all the moisture.